Quantifying Age and Model Uncertainties in Paleoclimate Data and Dynamical Climate Models with a Joint Inferential Analysis: Conclusion

 There are several ways in which the approach presented here could potentially be extended.
 Firstly, in each experiment we only utilize data from a single sediment core, and a natural extension is to combine observations from multiple cores.
 However, this is a non-trivial extension; with multiple cores the order in time of the observations is unknown, and so developing effective proposal distributions in a Monte Carlo approach is significantly more difficult.
 Secondly, numerous sources of uncertainty are not accounted for here.
 Examples include identification error for the BM reversal, and bioturbation in the sediment core.
 Such sources of uncertainty could be incorporated into the analysis by extending the models.
 Finally, the models considered here are all relatively simple, and could be replaced with more complex models.
 A primary obstacle in these extensions is the computational cost involved, which is already high when using simple models.
 Fortunately, sequential Monte Carlo methods such as those used here are amenable to parallelization, giving the possibility of dramatically improving computation times.

 Our focus for model selection was testing between a forced and an unforced model for the glacial--interglacial cycle, but the joint inferential approach is relevant to a much wider range of investigations.
 Dynamical models can be used to investigate, for example, changes in oscillation regimes such as the mid-Pleistocene transition, abrupt changes during glacial periods such as Dansgaard--Oeschger events, and relationships between different climate variables such as ice volume and $\mbox{CO}_2$.
 In each of these cases the calibration of the dynamical model will be sensitive to the inferred ages of the observations.
-Testing between different hypotheses therefore requires effective joint quantification of age and model uncertainties, which can be achieved by performing a joint inferential analysis.
-Ultimately the work presented here is a first step towards more comprehensive analyses of paleoclimates that we hope will be built upon in the future.
+Testing between different hypotheses therefore requires effective joint quantification of age and model uncertainties, which can only be achieved by performing a joint inferential analysis.